grz0zrg/fsynth/client/data/md/quickstart.md

 The slices can be moved by clicking on it, holding it and by moving the cursor around.

+You can also open the slices dialog which show an overview of all slices by double clicking anywhere on the canvas.

 You can experiment right away with the sound/visual by tweaking the values of this sample program in the GLSL code editor, any modifications is updated in real-time as you type.

 ### MIDI